viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 # SMEs: Alexa Greenberg, Natalia Jacobowitz
 ---

-In this tutorial, you will learn how to use three Viam services together:
+In this tutorial, you will use three Viam services together:

-- The [data management](#the-data-management-service) service, which you will use to capture images from a camera on your smart machine and sync them to the cloud.
+- The [data management](#the-data-management-service) service, to capture images from a camera on your smart machine and sync them to the cloud.
-- The [ML model](#the-ml-model-service) service, which you will use to manage and deploy a machine learning (ML) model based on these images, once you added tags to the images matching the objects you want to detect.
+- The [ML model](#the-ml-model-service) service, to manage and deploy a machine learning (ML) model based on these images, once you added tags to the images matching the objects you want to detect.
-- THe [vision](/services/vision/) service, which you will use to enable your smart machine's camera to detect objects defined in the ML model on its own.
+- THe [vision](/services/vision/) service, to enable your smart machine's camera to detect objects defined in the ML model on its own.

-Working together, these services enable to you train and continually refine an ML model that your smart machine can use to make intelligent decisions about the world around it.
+Working together, these services enable your smart machine to recognize the world around it and make intelligent decisions about the world it sees.

 {{< alert title="Tip" color="tip" >}}
 To get started easily, you can rent a rover through [Try Viam](https://app.viam.com/try), which is pre-configured with everything you need to begin this tutorial.